-Once your ice bucket is out of the mold, return it to the freezer until your party begins, place out after guests arrive with a bottle of sparkling water, wine, or champagne.
-I pre-chilled the wine bottle seen here so it was nice and icy cold.
+Once your ice bucket is out of the mold, return it to the freezer until your party begins, place out after guests arrive on a pretty silver tray with a napkin underneath to keep it from sliding with a bottle of sparkling water, wine, or champagne.
+Of course, it melts, so place it somewhere so it can drip into your garden!

-So pretty…and by the way, I kept this in my freezer for a couple weeks before using, so this project can be done in advance of your party.
+So pretty…and by the way, I kept this in my freezer for a couple of weeks before using, so this project can be done well in advance of your party.

 Place your ice bucket on a beautiful silver tray on top of a napkin, this helps it not slide.